winitzki/scall/tutorial/programming_dhall.md

 as practiced in languages such as OCaml, Haskell, Scala, and others.

 Dhall is positioned as an open-source language for programmable configuration files.
-The primary design goal of Dhall is to provide a highly programmable but safe implementation of templated JSON, templated YAML, and other configuration formats.
+The primary design goal of Dhall is to replace various templating languages for JSON, YAML, and other configuration formats by a powerful and safe programming language.
 The ["Design choices" document](https://docs.dhall-lang.org/discussions/Design-choices.html) discusses some other considerations behind the design of Dhall.

 This book's view is that Dhall may be used as:
-- a powerful template system for flexible, programmable, but strictly validated configuration files in JSON, YAML, and other text-based formats
+- a powerful templating system for flexible and strictly validated configuration files in JSON, YAML, and other text-based formats
-- a fully specified and well-tested interpreter for a small, purely functional programming language, useful for studying various language-independent aspects of functional programming
+- a formally specified and tested interpreter for a small purely functional programming language, useful for studying various language-independent aspects of advanced functional programming
 - a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details

 The book focuses on the last two use cases.